Bohemian style: Rational dress and the women's movement

 However, it was not really until the First World War that "many working women" embarked on a revolution in a fashion that greatly reduced the weight and restrictions imposed on them by their clothing".
-Some women working in factories wore trousers and the brassiere (invented in 1889 by the feminist Herminie Cadolle and patented in America by Mary Phelps Jacob in 1914) began gradually to supersede the corset.
+Some women working in factories wore trousers.
+The brassiere (invented in 1889 by the feminist Herminie Cadolle and patented in America by Mary Phelps Jacob in 1914) began gradually to supersede the corset.

 In shipyards "trouser suits" (the term, "pantsuit" was adopted in America in the 1920s) were virtually essential to enable women to shin up and down ladders.
 Music hall artists also helped to push the boundaries of fashion; these included Vesta Tilley, whose daring adoption on the stage of a well-tailored male dress not only had an influence on men's attire but also foreshadowed to extent styles adopted by some women in the inter-war period.
 It was widely understood that Tilley sought additional authenticity by wearing male underclothing, although off stage, she was much more conventional in both her dress and general outlook.

-By the early 1920s, what had been a wartime expedient – the need to economize on the material – had become a statement of freedom by young women, manifested by shorter hemlines (just above the knee by 1925–6) and boyish hairstyles, accompanied by what Robert Graves and Alan Hodge described as "the new fantastic development of Jazz music".
+By the early 1920s, what had been a wartime expedient, the need to economise on material, had become a statement of freedom by young women.
+This was manifested by shorter hemlines (just above the knee by 1925–1926) and boyish hairstyles, accompanied by what Robert Graves and Alan Hodge described as "the new fantastic development of Jazz music".

 At the Antwerp Olympic Games in 1920, the French tennis player Suzanne Lenglen attracted attention with a knee-length skirt that revealed her suspender belt whenever she leaped to smash a ball.
-From then on, sportswear for women, as with day-to-day clothes, became freer, although, after the Second World War, when the American player Gussie Moran appeared at the Wimbledon championships of 1949 in a short skirt that revealed lace-trimmed panties, the All England Lawn Tennis and Croquet Club accused her of bringing "vulgarity and sin into tennis" and shunned the outfit's designer Teddy Tinling for many years.
+From then on, sportswear for women, as with day-to-day clothes, became more free, although, after the Second World War, when the American player Gussie Moran appeared at the Wimbledon Championships of 1949 in a short skirt that revealed lace-trimmed panties, the All England Lawn Tennis and Croquet Club accused her of bringing "vulgarity and sin into tennis" and shunned the outfit's designer Teddy Tinling for many years.